MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-overview.md

 * **Simple deployment and management**.
 Storage Replica has a design mandate for ease of use.
 Creation of a replication partnership between two servers can utilize the Windows Admin Center.
 Deployment of stretch clusters uses intuitive wizard in the familiar Failover Cluster Manager tool.

 * **Guest and host**.
 All capabilities of Storage Replica are exposed in both virtualized guest and host-based deployments.
-This means guests can replicate their data volumes even if running on non-Windows virtualization platforms or in public clouds, as long as using Windows Server 2016 Datacenter Edition in the guest.
+This means guests can replicate their data volumes even if running on non-Windows virtualization platforms or in public clouds, as long as using Windows Server in the guest.

 * **SMB3-based**.
 Storage Replica uses the proven and mature technology of SMB 3, first released in Windows Server 2012.
 This means all of SMB's advanced characteristics - such as multichannel and SMB direct support on RoCE, iWARP, and InfiniBand RDMA network cards - are available to Storage Replica.